 This document does not define or use explicit bit numbers but identifies bits by its offset to the least significant bit.
-This notation is supposed to be endian agnostic even though the offset matches the bit numbers of little-endian notations.
+This notation is endian agnostic even though the offset matches the bit numbers of little-endian notations.

 The endianess of the non-bootstrap registers is device implementation specific.